-Our Key West vacation rentals are on the last island of the Florida Keys chain, about 160 miles from Miami and 98 miles from Key Largo.
-Whether you chose to arrive to this interesting island via plane, ferry, or car, the first sight of the expansive Atlantic Ocean promises to take your breath away.
-With its vibrant wildlife, you may even be lucky enough to spot a few dolphins splashing around and welcoming you to Key West!
+Our Key West vacation rentals, condos, and cottages are on the last island of the Florida Keys chain, about 160 miles from Miami and 98 miles from Key Largo.
+Whether you chose to arrive at this interesting island via plane, ferry, or car, the first sight of the expansive Atlantic Ocean promises to take your breath away.
+With its vibrant wildlife, you may even be lucky enough to spot a few dolphins splashing around and welcoming you to Key West.

-Although the island is relatively small, the number of attractions are vast and varied!
+When you book one of our Key West, Florida beach house rentals, you're not just booking a vacation—you're booking an experience!
+Although the island is relatively small, the number of attractions is vast and varied.
 Key West has a diverse arts and history culture, including plenty of galleries, delicious restaurants, and landmarks that are as unique as the Keys themselves.
 The Hemingway Home, located in Old Key West, is a historical treat for guests who enjoy literature (and six-toed cats).
 With look-out towers and detailed exhibits of the wrecking business, the Shipwreck Museum is definitely worth a visit.

 Feeling hungry after a long day full of excitement and adventure?
 Our Key West lodging is conveniently close to many dining options, including restaurants like Help Yourself, an organic cafe and juice bar, and Square One, a fine-dining establishment.

-With so many diverse outdoor activities near our Key West vacation rentals, it might be difficult to decide where to start.
-However, one thing is for sure–water is Key West's playground!
+With so many diverse outdoor activities near our Key West condos and cottage rentals, it might be difficult to decide where to start.
+However, one thing is for sure–water is Key West's playground.
 Book a charter with Sunset Sail Key West and admire the wildlife or catch one of those famous Florida sunsets.
-With early morning sunrise cruises, starlit float trips, snorkeling, and themes like "Cruise Concert" and "Wine and Wind" at dusk, there's something for everyone!
+With early morning sunrise cruises, starlit float trips, snorkeling, and themes like "Cruise Concert" and "Wine and Wind" at dusk, there's something for everyone.

 While sandy beaches are not as common in the Keys due to the reef barrier, there are a few favorites that are worth a visit, including Smathers Beach, Ft.
 Zachary Taylor State Park, and the Dry Tortugas National Park, home to epic sandy beaches and historic Fort Jefferson.

-A vacation destination that combines the modern conveniences and comforts of home with a growing environmental awareness (and a memorable nightlife scene!), this beautiful island offers a glimpse into all that Florida has to offer.
-Plan a visit to one of our Key West vacation rentals for a memorable trip full of relaxation, exploration, and unforgettable experiences.
+A beach vacation destination that combines the modern conveniences and comforts of home with a growing environmental awareness (and a memorable nightlife scene), this beautiful island offers a glimpse into all that Florida has to offer.
+Plan a visit to one of our Key West beach house rentals for a memorable trip full of relaxation, exploration, and unforgettable experiences.